MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMTSStepConditionVariable.md

 ### -ConditionVariableValue

-Specify the **Value** of the variable to evaluate in the condition.
+If you use a comparative **OperatorType** like `Equals`, then specify the value of the variable to evaluate in the condition.

 ```yaml
 Type: String